 Let’s take an approximately normally distributed set of numbers: 1, 2, 2, 3, 3, 3, 4, 4, and 5.

 Its mean is 3 and its standard deviation: 1.22.
+(You can quickly compute them by inputing the data into our mean and standard deviation calculators.)
 Now, let’s subtract the mean from all data points.

 As shown below, we get a new data set of: -2, -1, -1, 0, 0, 0, 1, 1, and 2.